 The Technical Group is currently evaluating the water supply issues associated with the E/M projects and will provide its findings to the Inyo/Los Angeles Standing Committee.
 It is expected that the Standing Committee will be requested to take appropriate action necessary to ensure water supplied to E/M projects is in conformance with the provisions of the Water Agreement.

-Table 2.7 - Water Uses on City of Los Angeles Owned Lands in Owens Valley in 1981-82 and 2016-17 Runoff Year (acre-feet)
+Table 2.7 - Water Uses on City of Los Angeles Owned Lands in Owens Valley - Actual Use in 1981-82 and Planned Use in 2016-17 Runoff Year (acre-feet)